Boston’s PIT Count and an Appreciation of Mayor Thomas M. Menino

 Under Mayor Menino’s leadership, the number of individuals experiencing chronic homelessness in Boston decreased by 45 percent since 2007 as reported in the HUD’s most recent AHAR.
 Moreover, the city reported that more than 76 percent of individuals who were in shelter and considered long-term homeless are now out of shelter and in housing.
 These significant reductions have made it possible for the city’s largest shelter for individuals, the Pine Street Inn, to reduce its bed capacity and redirect these resources into permanent housing for the chronically homeless.
 Based on the city’s successes, Boston was one of seven communities featured in a June 2013 USICH Newsletter that focused on communities that achieved notable reductions in reducing chronic homelessness between 2010 and 2012.

 Mayor Menino’s leadership in working with the Boston Housing Authority (BHA) was essential to the city’s progress as the BHA administers a preference for all family households that are homeless.
 The City also included a targeted time-limited preference for individuals who met the HUD definition of chronic homelessness.
 As the numbers of families in shelter was increasing, Mayor Menino worked in coordination with BHA and the State’s Department of Housing and Community Development to launch an initiative that provided 500 housing subsidies and 200 units of public housing to Boston families living in shelters.
 The partnership with BHA is one model of how a mayor can engage a local housing agency in the effort to end homelessness.
-The Boston examples are included in the recently released USICH PHA Guidebook.

 The mayor’s blueprint for housing action was embodied in the city’s Leading the Way initiative, which from 2000 to 2010 resulted in Boston having its greatest increase in housing starts in 50 years -- the completion of 20,000 units of which 30 percent were affordable.
 Among major cities, Boston has one of the nation’s highest percentages of housing that is affordable.
 The Mayor also made it a priority to serve the most vulnerable: people experiencing chronic homelessness who were on the street, in shelters, and frequently using hospital emergency services.
 His “Street to Home” and other initiatives targeted to this population have resulted in Boston having the second lowest rate of people who are unsheltered among cities of comparable size.